ULHPC/tutorials/deep_learning/huggingface/README.md

 LLM consumes a lot of memory: model's parameters, features flowing through layers, optimizer information, ...
 This is why some state-of-art LLM model does not fit entirely in the most advanced GPU memory.

 For enabling training model with billions of parameter the HuggingFace+DeepSpeed code, we perform 2 improvements:

-* Fix the batch_size per device to the minimum value which is 1 to minimize memory consumption
+* Fix the batch_size per device to the minimum value which is 1 to minimize memory consumption.
 * Enable DeepSpeed CPU offloading technics with `"offload_optimizer" and ``"offload_param"`.

 ```bash